-And in this article we provide a step-by-step guide to find out the amount of video memory of your external or internal graphics card because the steps have changed a bit since the early builds of Windows 10.
+In this article we provide a step-by-step guide to find out the VRAM capacity of your external or internal graphics card because the steps have changed a bit since the early builds of Windows 10.

-Here is how to find out how much video memory your graphics card has on Windows 10 without third-party software.
+Here is how to find out how much VRAM your graphics card has on Windows 10 without using any third-party software.

 Option 1 (The Simplest One): View VRAM Size in Video Adapter Properties

 This options is the easiest one for beginners because it allows you to check the video memory capacity without searching for and installing third-party apps.

 Just follow the steps:

 - Right-click the empty area of your desktop.

 - Select Display Settings:

 - Scroll down to the bottom and click on the Advanced display settings link at the very bottom of the page: